zsparal/api-documentation/source/reference/v1/payments-api/get-payment.rst

 Retrieve a single payment object by its payment token.

-.. note:: We call your webhook when the :ref:`payment status changes <guides/payment-status-changes>`, so there's no
+.. note:: We call your webhook when the :doc:`payment status changes </guides/payment-status-changes>`, so there's no
           need to poll this endpoint for status changes.

 Parameters